RY, Royal Bank of Canada.

 Our banks did not receive the bailouts that were made available in the States, according to our minister of finance, conveniently forgetting that 75bln worth of mortgages were shifted to the Bank of Canada (proportional to the US situation).
 Furthermore the biggest bailout provided by the government comes from the artificially low rates and the steepness of our yield-curve, all this courtesy of pension funds and retirees that have seen their returns decimated.
 This transfer of income is comparable to that in the US.

-I can go on and on but the point really is that the myth of the Canadian banks being sort of impervious to what is happening in the world is simple wrong.
+I can go on and on but the point really is that the myth of the Canadian banks being sort of impervious to what is happening in the is simple wrong.
 Once the rules with regard to proprietary trading and all sorts of other issues revert back to the good old days the Canadian banks will be just as vulnerable.